AppDaemon/appdaemon/DASHBOARD.md

 - `widget_dimensions` - the unit height and width of the individual widgets in pixels.
 Note that the absolute size is not too important as on tablets at least the browser will scale the page to fit.
 What is more important is the aspect ratio of the widgets as this will affect whether or not the dashboard completely fills the tablets screen.
 The default is [120, 120] (width, height).
 This works well for a regular iPad.
 - `widget_size` - the number of grid blocks each widget will be by default if not specified
 - `widget_margins` - the size of blank space between widgets.
+- `rows` - the total number of rows in the dashboard.
+This will help with spacing, but is optional for dashboards with fewer than 15 rows
 - `columns` - the number of columns the dasboard will have.
 - `global_parameters` - a list of parameters that will be applied to every widget.
 If the widget does not accept that parameter it will be ignored.
 Global parameters can be overriden at the widget definition if desired.
 This is useful for instance if you want to use commas as decimals for all of your widgets.
 This will also apply to widgets defined with just their entity ids so they will not require a formal widget definition just to change the decimal separator.